XeroAPI/Xero-CFML/README.md

 ## Things to note
 * The library focuses on the authentication for Xero's API and provides a basis to be extended.
 There are examples of how to authenticate the different application types.
 These examples provide enough to get you going, but are not a complete solution to all your needs.
 You will need to adapt them for your own use and situation.
 * Partner Application will not work with Railo due to lack of support for clientCertificates.
 SSL is required when making secure cfhttp calls to Xero's partner API.
+* Not tested on Lucee, but may have similar Partner App limitations from lack of support for clientCertificates.

 ## Select an application type